pip-services/pip-services-docs/content/en/conceptual/messaging/kafka/_index.md

 ##### List all available queues

 To obtain a list of all available queues, this class has the readQueueNames() method.
 Once run, it returns a list with the queue names.
-If the connection doesn’t support this function, it returns an empty list.
+If the connection doesn't support this function, it returns an empty list.
 The following example shows how to use it.

 {{< tabsection >}}
    {{< include "./__code6_node.md" >}}